-Verstappen takes dominant pole for Canadian GP
+Verstappen beats Alonso to pole position in Canada

 The second Mercedes driver George Russell was ahead of Hamilton throughout qualifying until taking a gamble on running dry-weather slick tyres for the final run and dropping down to eighth.

-Kevin Magnussen and Mick Schumacher impressed to take fifth and sixth for the Haas team, ahead of Alpine's Esteban Ocon.
+Kevin Magnussen and Mick Schumacher impressed to take fifth and sixth and with it Haas' best ever team qualifying result.

-McLaren's Daniel Ricciardo and Alfa Romeo's Zhou Guanyu completed the top 10.
+Alpine's Esteban Ocon, McLaren's Daniel Ricciardo and Alfa Romeo's Zhou Guanyu completed the top 10.

 There was a notable performance from British-born Thai Alex Albon in the Williams in 12th place.
 McLaren's Lando Norris ended up 14th after an engine problem prevented him completing a lap in the second part of qualifying.